department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam.md

 ### What else should I know about the exam?

-You should know that:
+We want you to know that:

-- This exam isn't a disability compensation exam.
+- This exam isn't a VA claim exam (also knows as a C&P exam).
 And you don't have to have this exam to get other VA benefits.
 To get disability compensation, you'll need to file a claim.
 [File a claim now](/disability-benefits/apply-for-benefits/).
 - You don't need to sign up for the VA health care system to get a registry health exam.
 - The exam is based on your memory of service, not on your military records.
 - The exam will not confirm if you had contact with Agent Orange.
-- You can receive additional, free Registry exams if you have new health problems in the future.
+- You can get another free Registry exam if you have a new health problem in the future.
 - Your family members can't get an Agent Orange Registry health exam.
 The exam is only for qualified Veterans.